 Leadfeeder gives you a list of companies that have visited your site, what content they viewed, and how long they stayed.
 You can filter this list to see only the companies that fit your ideal customer profile (ICP).

 YourSales uses Leadfeeder on its own site and the sites of its clients.
-It sends Leadfeeder data directly to the CRM being used by the company’s Salesflare using Leadfeeder’s direct integration via Zapier (including Salesforce, HubSpot CRM, Zoho CRM, and many more).
+It sends Leadfeeder data directly to the CRM, in their case, Salesflare, using Leadfeeder’s direct Zapier integration (we also have integrations with Salesforce, HubSpot CRM, Zoho CRM, and many more).

 This allows a YourSales sales rep to automatically receive CRM actions based on website activity identified by Leadfeeder.
 And this prevents salespeople from having to learn another piece of software and keeps them doing what they do best: working with leads.